Astrapotheria: Description

 Their lophodont molars and tusk-like canines became extremely large and ever-growing in later astrapotheres.
 The upper molars lack an ectocingulum and are dominated by well-developed ectoloph and protoloph.
 Additional lophs formed in some derived taxa.
 They had lower molars with two cross-lophs, including a high protocristid, and eventually became almost selenodont.
 As a result, their dentition is similar to notoungulates, but it seems to have evolved independently.
 The cheek teeth are similar to rhinocerotoids, including similar microstructure, which indicate they had the same function.

 Postcranially, astrapotheres are relatively robust and more or less graviportal but have slender long bones, most notably in the hindlegs, suggesting they were amphibious.
 In order to support their proboscises and large heads they had relatively long and massive necks in relation to the rest of the vertebral column.
 Their feet are pentadactyl with short and stout podial and metapodial bones.
 Most characteristic for the order are the flat astragalus, equipped with a short neck and a flat head, articulating with both the navicular and cuboid bones; and their calcaneus with its enlarged peroneal tubercle.

 Three families are recognized: Eoastrapostylopidae from the late Paleocene, Trigonostylopidae from the Paleocene-Eocene, and Astrapotheriidae from the Eocene-Miocene.
 The Brazilian, Itaboraian Tetragonostylops and the Argentinian, Riochican Eoastrapostylops are the oldest astrapotheres.
 The latter, with its low-crowned and lophoselenodont cheek teeth, is considered the most primitive astrapothere.
 Trigonostylopids are distinct from other astrapotheres in their ear anatomy but are included in the order because of otherwise similar characters.
 Antarctodon is one of few eutherian mammals, as well as one of the last known terrestrial vertebrates, found in Antarctica.

 The most famous member of the order is undoubtedly Astrapotherium, a 3 m long elephant-like animal that had lost its upper incisors and developed ever-growing canine tusks.
 They had lost their anterior premolars, resulting in a gap between their tusks and the hypsodont cheek teeth.
-The short and retracted nasal bones indicate a moderately developed proboscis.
+The short and retracted nasal bones indicate a moderately developed tapir-like proboscis.
 The small Eocene Trigonostylops lacked such retracted nasals and probably also a proboscis.
 Other astrapotheriids, such as the Casamayoran Scaglia and Albertogaudrya, were between a sheep and a tapir in size and already the largest South American mammals.